 One night, the demonic mask won’t come off the mother’s face.
 In a panic, the mother confesses her devilish plan and begs her daughter-in-law to help her remove the mask.
 When it finally comes off, it leaves the mother’s face mutilated.

-Since Greek antiquity, drama has chosen the family as its favourite topic, and family is the greatest theater for all instincts to unfold.
+Since Greek antiquity, drama has chosen the family as its favorite topic, and family is the greatest theater for all instincts to unfold.
 And in Onibaba, we come to understand how demonic masks only serve to conceal human passion and frustration.
 I’ve asked three friends to share their points of view on the film, which show how Onibaba remainsrelevant even 50 years later.

 NICOLAS NIARCHOS – JOURNALIST